Infant (1 & 2)

 Evelyn CruzAssistant Teacher, Infant 2

-Evelyn Cruz is an Assistant Teacher for our Infant 2 classroom.
+Evelyn is an Assistant Teacher for our Infant 2 classroom.
 She has worked at Purple Circle for over 25 years!
 Previously, Evelyn worked as our Late Day Coordinator in our Little Kids Classroom.
 Her experience with children and alongside her colleagues has taught, tutored and trained her to be a responsible, fun-loving teacher of young children.
 Throughout her longevity at Purple Circle, she has dedicated her service to many families, ensuring the well-being of their children and making their first years at school very positive.
-She welcomes you to Purple Circle and looks forward to working with your children.
+She welcomes you to Purple Circle and looks forward to working with your children!
+Her hours are 8:30am –2:30pm.

 Naima Davis